asanjeeva/FinalProject/Images.md

 # Images in HTML

 The image or IMG Element in HTML is used to embed images on a webpage.
-This requires the src attribute to specify the image file's url
+This requires the src attribute to specify the image file's url.

 ### HTML
 ```html